Product Liability Lawyer Florida

-- General Damages—The first of these damages is general damages that will try to place a money value on something that is usually not considered to be monetary.
+- General Damages—The first of these damages are general damages that will try to place a monetary value on something that is usually not considered to be monetary.
 This can include pain and suffering as well as mental anguish, loss of consortium (the loss of a close family member or spouse), and the loss of “enjoyment of life.”

 - Special Damages—These are the monetary damages that are given to reimburse the injured party for things that actually have a value from which a dollar amount can be calculated.
 These would include medical expenses, lot wages (including earning potential), and the cost of damaged personal property.

-If you or someone who is dear to you has been injured or in some way harmed by a defective product, you have rights under the law that you should be apprised of (http://www.wolfandpravato.com/dangerous-product-lawyers/).
+If you or someone who is dear to you has been injured or in some way harmed by a defective product, you have rights under the law that you should be apprised of.
 Any type of product on the market can be produced incorrectly.
 A book can be printed without certain pages.
 A shirt can be made with one sleeve shorter than the other.
 But some products that are made incorrectly can cause serious injury and even death when they are used.
-At Wolf & Pravato, we have extensive experience with all manner of product liability cases including defective auto parts, faulty medical equipment, and substandard consumer products.
-In the past, we have helped clients recover damages due to injuries from defects in air bags, tires, and seat belts as well as asbestos, spray foam, and Chinese drywall.
-We have also been involved in cases related to the 2012 Stryker hip replacement recall, Granuflo dialysis, and the 2014 recall of Abbot FreeStyle Test Strips for diabetics (http://www.healthline.com/diabetesmine/news-update-abbott-recalls-on-freestyle-strips-meters).
+At Law Offices of Wolf & Pravato, we have extensive experience with all manner of product liability cases including defective auto parts, faulty medical equipment, and substandard consumer products.
+In the past, we have helped clients recover damages due to injuries from defects in airbags, tires, and seat belts as well as asbestos, spray foam, and Chinese drywall.
+We have also been involved in cases related to the 2012 Stryker hip replacement recall, Granuflo dialysis, and the 2014 recall of Abbot FreeStyle Test Strips for diabetics.

-If you have been injured it is important to move swiftly as some states may have a statue of limitations.
+If you have been injured it is important to move swiftly as some states may have a statute of limitations.
 However, a skilled and competent attorney can walk you through the process.
 Even minor injuries that you may think aren’t significant may worsen over time.
-Wolf & Pravato’s team is experienced in this area of law.
-If you are seeking an attorney, it is important to choose carefully and ask questions such as:
+The law office of Wolf & Pravato’s team is experienced in this area of law.
+If you are seeking a personal injury attorney Florida, it is important to choose carefully and ask questions such as:

 - Will investigative work include consulting safety experts and engineers to understand the design flaw or product defect that caused your injuries?